ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: Parallelism

-We notice that an ABC algorithm with `probabilistic acceptance' will not have an inherent imbalance, but they may not be parallelizable due to the sequential nature of the algorithm, which is illustrated by the poor performance of ABCsubsim algorithm compared to the others.
-We conclude that the performance of APMCABC and SABC is significantly better compared to PMCABC due to the absence of imbalance in them and better suited for a parallelization with the map-reduce paradigm.
+>>> ## Run inference with APMCABC >>> sampler = APMCABC([lorenz], [distance_calculator], backend, kernel, ... seed = 1) >>> # Define sampling parameters >>> steps, n_samples, n_samples_per_param, full_output = 20, 10000, 1, 1 >>> acceptance_cutoff = 0.003 >>> # Sample >>> journal = sampler.sample([observation], steps, n_samples, ... n_samples_per_param, full_output = full_output) \end{CodeInput} \end{CodeChunk} In Figure~\ref{fig:imbalance_pmcabc_sabc_speed_eff}, we compare the speed-up and efficiency of the considered algorithms.
+More details on the settings of the different algorithms can be found in Appendix~\ref{app:lorenz}.
+We notice that ABC algorithms with ``probabilistic acceptance'' do not have an inherent imbalance, but they may not be easily parallelizable due to the sequential nature of the algorithm, which is illustrated by the poor performance of ABCsubsim algorithm compared to the others.
+We also conclude that the performance of APMCABC and SABC is significantly better compared to PMCABC due to the absence of imbalance in them and are therefore better suited for a parallelization with the map-reduce paradigm.

+Moreover, with regards to the total computational complexity of the different algorithms, note that running one of the algorithms implemented in the above code chunk (not involving explicit acceptance step) for 20 iterations with 10000 posterior sample points took roughly as long as running the PMCABC for 3 iterations, with the same number of samples (see code in Section~\ref{sec:ABCpy_sructure}).
+In fact, once PMCABC reached the 4th iteration, for each accepted simulation of the model, around 1000 simulations were needed; this is extremely expensive, so that we were not able to run the algorithm for more than three iterations due to limitations in computing capability.
+This also explains the worse approximation to the posterior density obtained with this algorithm with respect to the other ones (Figure~\ref{fig:Lorenz_posterior}).